 The BCS faculty covers the subjects of Business Studies and Computer Science.

-Studying Computer Science is fun and gives young people huge opportunities in life.
-For example, visual programming languages made specifically for creating games allows children to design games in an accessible manner.
-Computer education enhances technological progress, which is a major determinant of the future of the economy, and can be an asset in improving students' overall learning ability.
+Studying Computer Science is exciting and gives young people great opportunities in life.
+Students will learn programming languages that will allow them to design and create software such as games and apps.
+Computer education enhances computational and logical thinking and instigate technological progress, which is a major determinant to the future of the economy and can be an asset in improving students' computing literacy and overall learning ability.

-Full details of the BACS curriculum at key stage 3, 4 and 5 can be found here: computer science, business
+Full details of the BCS curriculum at key stages 3, 4 and 5 can be found here: computer science, business

 Key Stage 4